microsoft/CNTK/Documentation/Documents/Network Description Language.md

 ### Dropout

-Compute a new matrix with *dropoutRate* perecent set to zero.
+Compute a new matrix with *dropoutRate* percent set to zero.
 The values that are set to zero are randomly chosen.
 This is commonly used to prevent overfitting during the training process.

 `Dropout(matrix)`